-We've found nine alternatives to the traditional wedding cake—and each dessert is unexpected, tasty, and seasonally perfect for fall.
-Find the dish that speaks to you, your taste buds, and your wedding vibe, and remember: It's OK to serve more than one!
+We've found nine alternatives to the traditional wedding cake—and each dessert is unexpected, tasty, and seasonally perfect.
+Find the dish that speaks to you, your taste buds, and your wedding vibe.
+Remember: It's OK to serve more than one!
 Dessert tables were invented for a reason, right?!

 So, if you’re obsessed with PSLs and maple syrup and ready to make a statement with your dessert course, keep reading.